Excerpt from the Government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Michael Moreau.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Belanger Construction was found guilty of violating section 25, sub-section 1(a) of the OHSA which states,
+Belanger Construction was found guilty of a contravention of section 25, sub-section 1(a) of the Ontario Occupational Health and Safety Act (OHSA) which states,

 “An employer shall ensure that,